LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/a-mature-player-plays.md

 so we have to learn to let go,

-I mean, the comments that we get
+I mean, the comments that we face

 and the impulse to shit talk ourselves.